Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Technological Ascendency: +7% Research rate from +10%
  * Become the crisis: requires 4 ascension perks from 3
- * Cosmogenesis: requires 4 ascension perks from 3
  * Hive World: requires 3 ascension perks from 0
  * Machine World: requires 3 ascension perks from 0
  * Arcology Project: requires 3 Ascension perks from 2
  * One Vision: +7% Unity and -7% Pop Amenity Usage from 10% and 40% ethics attraction from 50%
+ * Cosmogenesis:
+  * Requires 4 ascension perks from 3
+  * -25% diplomatic weight, -1 envoy, -20 trust cap, -35% envoy improve relations
+  * Advanced Logic: +0% physics research from +10%
+  * Gravitational Tools: +0% society research from +10%
+  * Eternal Expansion: +0% engineering research from +10%
+  * Rulebreaker: +0% physics research from +10%

 ### Boosts
  * Consecrate Worlds: Can now consecrate an occupied world